 Dual-fuel oven won’t reach temperature

 Wolf dual-fuel ranges pair gas burners with an electric oven, so oven heat problems are an electrical diagnosis.
-If the oven heats but stalls short of the set temperature, work through these in order.
+If the oven heats but stalls short of the set temperature, the three things a tech looks at are the bake element, the temperature sensor, and the control board, in that order of likelihood.

 Dead surface zone on an induction cooktop model